iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 <admon>

-This does not include managing your team plan (Free, Basic, Teams, or Enterprise).
+This does not include managing your team plan (Free, Basic, or Enterprise).
 Team plans are defined for each team separately.
 To manage them, go to the [team settings] page and scroll to the `Plan and billing` section.
 You can change plans there and increase or decrease the number of seats in it.

 [team settings]: /doc/studio/user-guide/teams#settings